edwardcrichton/ox-terms-js-date/README.md

 ox-terms-js-date
 ================

 Extension to javascript Date to handle Oxford term dates and office closure dates.
+This also comes with some date arithmetic functions.

+You might find this is useful for: converting between Oxford term dates and dates; finding out which term a date is in; finding the date of a day in term time; finding out when holidays are; getting formatted date and term date strings; doing date calculations.

 Term date examples
 ------------------